tcchong/ttnotes/README.md

 # Introduction

-Note-taking that include the topics of back-end, javascript, unix, books reading.
+Note-taking that include the topics of back-end, javascript, unix.